- You are here:

 "I had three internships during my time at Curry and two of them turned in to paying summer jobs.
 I still to this day communicate with the people with whom I worked with at each of these internships."

 During his career, Panepinto has used networking so effectively that he has become one of the most connected individuals on the Boston sports scene.
-He has also extended his sports ties to include charitable organizations by spearheading the annual Jimmy Fund radio-telethon, which has raised over 25 million dollars in the past ten years to fund research to help fight cancer.
+He has also extended his sports ties to include charitable organizations by spearheading the annual Jimmy Fund radio-telethon, which has raised tens of millions of dollars over the past two decades to fund research to help fight cancer.

-Panepinto recently made the trip back to campus to welcome the Class of 2015 at as the keynote speaker at Curry College's annual Convocation ceremony and was very impressed with how far the college has come since he graduated.
+Panepinto made the trip back to campus to welcome the incoming class at as the keynote speaker at Curry College's annual Convocation ceremony and was very impressed with how far the college has come since he graduated.

 "I see that all the things that made my experience great at Curry College are still here...they are the foundation for success.
 What has been built upon that foundation by President Quigley and the board of trustees truly has taken this institution to a whole new level.
 I'm talking about the first class athletic fields, the beautiful residence halls, an awesome student center, the cutting edge technology in the broadcast center and the growth and diversity of the students and academic programs being offered."